Jan Lisiecki: Recordings and critical reception

 In 2018, Lisiecki presented a recital program with works by Chopin, Schumann, Ravel and Rachmaninoff.
 Titled 'Night Music', it was hailed by reviewers as "intoxicating", "divine" and a "metaphysical sound experience".

 His sixth album for Deutsche Grammophon saw him leading the Academy of St Martin in the Fields from the piano for all five Beethoven concertos.
 The September 2019 release was recorded live in three concerts from Konzerthaus Berlin over the course of five days.
 It was the first release within the label's celebration of the Beethoven Year 2020, and an audiovisual release followed in January 2020.
 In March 2020, Deutsche Grammophon released a Beethoven Lieder recording with baritone Matthias Goerne.

 The season also saw him perform both a new solo recital programme as well as Lieder recitals with Goerne in Paris, London, Hamburg, Munich and New York City's Lincoln Center, and a series of Beethoven concerto cycles with the Chamber Orchestra of Europe.

 Lisiecki has worked with the New York Philharmonic, San Francisco Symphony, Chicago Symphony, Philadelphia Orchestra, Staatskapelle Dresden, Orchestre de Paris, Camerata Salzburg, Munich Philharmonic, BBC Symphony, London Symphony Orchestra, Toronto Symphony Orchestra, National Arts Centre Orchestra, Zürich Chamber Orchestra and Boston Symphony Orchestra, and conductors such as Yannick Nézet-Séguin, Daniel Harding, Michael Tilson Thomas, Manfred Honeck, Andris Nelsons, Tugan Sokhiev and Philippe Jordan.

 Media

 Radio and television networks worldwide frequently broadcast Lisiecki's performances, and he has been subject to extensive global media coverage, having been featured repeatedly on national television throughout Europe and North America.

 In 2009, he was the subject of the 2009 CBC National News documentary by Joe Schlesinger, The Reluctant Prodigy.
 In 2019, Lisiecki was featured as a protagonist in SchumannVR, a virtual reality installation about the life of Robert and Clara Schumann, supported by the Tonhalle Düsseldorf.

-Activism and philanthropy
+Activism and charitable deeds

 Lisiecki is involved in charity work, donating time and performances to such organizations as the David Foster Foundation, the Polish Humanitarian Action and the Make-A-Wish Foundation.
 He was appointed UNICEF Ambassador to Canada in 2012, having been a National Youth Representative since 2008.